The Great Game 🎲 Planet Kollarum

 The Orb

-Talfar looked down at his fractal orb, the glowing sphere whose dense lines were a miniature version of the cosmos.
-The orb was the most advanced personal computer in the 13 universes of the Kraslika, a gift of the ancient fractal sages, who lived on Vicino Prossimo a million years ago.
+The fractal orb was the most advanced personal computer in the 13 universes of the Kraslika.
 Powered by its own tiny subatomic engine, the orb could be as large as a football stadium or as small as a marble you put in your pocket.
-The models changed, but the technology hadn’t changed in a million years.
-What mattered wasn’t the size of the machine, but rather the owner’s history with it: what the owner had asked of it and what networks the owner had integrated into its functioning.
+What mattered wasn’t its size, but rather the owner’s history with it: what the owner had asked of it and what data, networks, and algorithms the owner had integrated into its functioning.
 This was why it was called a personal computer.
+The most popular brand of orb was elliptoid in shape and called the watermelon.

-At the moment, Talfar was taking a big picture view of the problem.
+Talfar needed the room dark and quiet, so that he could focus on the subtle lines and shades in his fractal orb.
+He was trying to see a big picture view of the problem, yet also some of the subtler influences at play.
 He saw the Vicinese Empire of the Purple Pulse at one end, and the equally powerful Fallarian Empire of the Black Pulse at the other.
 He saw the universe clusters between: Dolcezza, The Great Triangle, The Grey Phantom, and Nebulast.

 Talfar looked toward the centre, the Midbelt, which was comprised of the Great Triangle and the Grey Phantom universe clusters.